Perfect Cupcakes for Valentine’s Day

 Lean the heart against the bump of icing on the top of the cupcake.

 This is the simplest way I know to ice cupcakes.
-I find it faster and easier then the age old knife and bowl method
+I find it faster and easier than the age-old knife and bowl method

 You could add some pretty sprinkles to these to give them a little more flare.
 I have to skip this because of a dangerous allergy.